-Property Description Default advanced.promptAnswers A comma-delimited list of answers to supply for prompts asked by the profile.
-If left blank, the default response is used for all prompts.
-If you need to supply an answer for any prompt, then you must supply all answers for the applicable logic path.
-For more information, see "Supplying answers to prompts" on page 75.
-Note: The delimiter used in the list can be changed using the delimiter property.
+Property Description Default advanced.promptAnswers A comma-delimited list of answers for prompts that the profile asks for.
+If empty, then the default response is used for all prompts.
+If you need to provide an answer for any prompt, then provide all answers for the applicable logic path.
+For more information, see "Supplying answers to prompts" on page 77.
+Note: To change the delimiter used in the list, use the delimiter property.
 None advanced.addressRange The IP addresses used for emulated e-Task 2 printers.
-A single IP may be used to emulate multiple e-Task 2 printers at a single address, since the emulator can use multiple HTTP connections for e-Task 2.
-Multiple addresses are specified as a range, in the format XXX.XXX.XXX.XXXX.XXX.XXX.XXX.XXX.XXX.X Local IP address (set autotmatically when the simulator is started) advanced.repetitions The number of repetitions for the test on each emulated printer.
-Use 0 for both this property and advanced.nummfps to enter discovery mode.
-0 advanced.nummfps The number of printers to emulate for the test.
-Use 0 for both this property and advanced.repetitions to enter discovery mode.
-Note: It is not recommended to emulate more than 250 printers.
-0 advanced.multiIP Determines whether multiple IP addresses are used for emulating multiple e-Task 2 printers.
-If false , then only the first address specified for advanced.addressRange is used. true (automatically changed to false if the test is run without specifying multiple addresses) advanced.profilerunTimeThreshold The time in milliseconds allowed for a profile to run before a warning message is logged 30000 advanced.timeToFirstPromptThreshold The time in milliseconds allowed for the first prompt in the profile to display before a warning message is logged 2000 advanced.useSecureWebdav Determines whether WebDAV communication with the LDD system should be secure.
-This property should be true when the LDD system is v4.4.0.2 or later, or false when the LDD system is v4.4.0.1 or earlier. true
+One IP address can be used to emulate multiple e-Task 2 printers at one IP address because the emulator can use multiple HTTP connections for e-Task 2 printers.
+Multiple IP addresses are specified as a range, in the xxx.xxx.xxx.xxx format, and each included IP address must be bound to a network adapter in the local computer.
+If the advanced.multiIP property is set to true, and multiple IP addresses are specified, then only the first IP address is used.
+Local IP address (set automatically when the simulator is started) advanced.repetitions The number of test repetitions on each emulated printer.
+To enter discovery mode, use 0 in the following properties: • advanced.repetitions • advanced.nummfps 0 advanced.nummfps The number of printers to emulate.
+To enter discovery mode, use 0 in the following properties: • advanced.repetitions • advanced.nummfps 0 Note: We do not recommend emulating more than 250 printers.

+Property Description Default advanced.multiIP Multiple IP addresses are used for emulating multiple e-Task 2 printers.
+If set to false , then only the first IP address specified in the advanced.addressRange property is used.
+Note: If the test is run without specifying multiple IP addresses, then this value is automatically changed to false. advanced.profilerunTimeThreshold The time in milliseconds allowed for a profile to run before a warning message is logged.
+30000 advanced.timeToFirstPromptThreshold The time in milliseconds allowed for the first prompt in the profile to show before a warning message is logged.
+2000 advanced.useSecureWebdav This property determines whether WebDAV communication with the LDD system must be secure.
+If the LDD system is v4.4.0.2 or later, then set this property to true .
+Otherwise, set it to false . true advanced.webdavUsername The user name used for secure WebDAV communication with the LDD system.
+1dd advanced.webdavPassword The password used for secure WebDAV communication with the LDD system.
+1dd advanced.useRandomFileFromDirectory A random file is used from the directory specified in the advanced.randomFileDirectoryPath property for simulating scan tasks.
+If set to true, then the following properties override the files specified in the advanced.scanfilesN property: • advanced.useRandomFileFromDirectory • advanced.randomFileDirectoryPath false advanced.randomFileDirectoryPath The directory where image files for scans are located if the advanced.useRandomFileFromDirectory property is set to true.
+None

-Property Description Default advanced.webdavUsername The user name used for secure WebDAV communication with the LDD system.
-In most cases, this property should not be changed. ldd advanced.webdavPassword The password used for secure WebDAV communication with the LDD system.
-In most cases, this property should not be changed. ldd advanced.useRandomFileFromDirectory Determines whether a random file is used from the folder specified in advanced.randomFileDirectoryPath for simulating scan tasks.
-When set, these properties override files specified for advanced.scanfilesN. false advanced.randomFileDirectoryPath Specifies the folder where image files for scans can be found when advanced.useRandomFileFromDirectory is set to true None advanced.scanfiles1- advanced.scanfilesN The TIFF, JPEG, PDF, or PostScript files to use in simulating scan tasks.
-Each property represents a single scan task, so properties after advanced.scanfiles1 are only used for profiles that contain multiple scan tasks.
-Each property can contain a comma-delimited list of multiple files, which are submitted together for the scan task.
-None Note: The delimiter used in the list can be changed using the scanFileDelimiter property.
+Property Description Default advanced.scanfiles1- advanced.scanfilesN The TIFF, JPEG, PDF, or PostScript files to use in simulating scan tasks.
+Each property represents a single scan task, so properties after the advanced.scanfiles1 property are only used for profiles that contain multiple scan tasks.
+Each property can contain a comma-delimited list of multiple files that are submitted together for the scan task.
+None Note: To change the delimiter used in the list, use the scanFileDelimiter property.